 I specialized in budgeting and finance, with private clients such as Warner Brothers, Coca Cola, and Mobil Oil, and public clients such as the Borough of Anchorage Alaska, the Cities of Menlo Park and Milpitas, and the States of Washington and Idaho, and federal agencies such as the U.S. Air Force and the Bureau of Indian Affairs.
 I also performed many studies of educational issues for the (then) U.S. Office of Education in the Department of Health, Education, and Welfare.
 As a principal in a small consulting firm in Palo Alto, I wrote the original business plans for the Gymboree Corporation and Banana Republic, which brought in the first outside funding for those companies.

 During this time, I became committed to public service.
-I was one of three founders of a Palo Alto-based theater troupe that became TheatreWorks, now a major, regional repertory company (https://theatreworks.org), serving as its business manager and later a board member.
+I was one of three founders of a Palo Alto-based theater troupe that became TheatreWorks, now a major, regional repertory company (https://theatreworks.org) that recently won the Tony Award for best regional repertory company in the U.S. I served as its business manager and later a board member.
 I was appointed by the governor to California’s Special Education Commission, where I served for seven years, one year as its chairperson.
 In Menlo Park, I served on the Residential Review Task Force, the Child Care Task Force, the Budget Advisory Group, and the resident group interviewing city manager candidates.

 My wife, Candace, and I raised two sons in the house I have owned since 1975.
 Both attended Menlo Atherton High School and are now adults.